 4. Converting Inches to Feet and Inches If the Input Is Negative

-If the heights of individuals are given as negative numbers, then INT and MOD functions cannot perform.
-For solving this complication, we’ll use TRUNC and ABS functions in this method.
+If the heights of individuals are given as negative numbers, then INT and MOD functions cannot be performed.
+To solve this complication, we’ll use TRUNC and ABS functions in this method.
 Notice the following steps:

-- Choose cell D5 and type down the formula as follow, then press ENTER.
+- Choose cell D5 and type down the formula as follows, then press ENTER.

 5. Using CONVERT Function to Transform Inches

-- Select cell D5 and write down the formula as below and then press ENTER.
+- Select cell D5 and write down the formula below and then press ENTER.

 - Afterward, select cell E5 and paste the below formula, and press ENTER.

 For getting the feet part we used the TRUNC function.
 To get the inches part, we must multiply the decimal portion of cell D5 with 12.
 For this, we subtracted the integer part from the whole number of cell D5 and multiplied it by 12.
 At last round down the decimal number to 2 digits to give it a cleaner look.
 And the feet and inch signs are put as our previous methods.